Ways to Cook Stuffing: The Poultry Cavity Conflict

 In conclusion, while PCC is a true problem in today’s world it need not cause friction in your home.
 Now that you know what is at the root of PCC you can meet the issue with calm understanding instead of with the usual fear, distrust and anger.
 Making use of the above resolution strategies will further keep the peace around your family table.
 If your family’s PCC problem is particularly intense such that even these strategies do not work, there is one final solution: Roast Pork.
 Nobody will expect stuffing and it IS the new white meat after all.

 Do you stuff or not stuff and why?
 Is there a debate about it in your house?
 How do you handle it?
-Check out the recipes below for both stuffed and unstuffed stuffing recipes.
+Check out the recipes below for ways to cook stuffing.

 *A Note About Stuffing Safety